 What we are REALLY after.

 Here’s the deal… What we’re really trying to achieve is at an energetic level.
 When you consider doubling what you’re sowing, regardless of what value system you’re working with, pay attention to the energy in your heart.
 Does it flutter a bit, like, “Oh crap, that’s a lot”?
 If not, then keep going until it does.
-The energetic vibration of your heart is really the ONLY gauge that can gurantee that you’ve assigned sufficient value to something you’re supposedly desiring a return from.
+The energetic vibration of your heart is really the ONLY gauge that can guarantee that you’ve assigned sufficient value to something you’re supposedly desiring a return from.

 Remember that the key is value.
-If something is ‘easy’ to give away, then it you’re not sowing any value with it.
+If something is ‘easy’ to give away, then you’re not sowing any value with it.
 If it doesn’t touch your heart to sow, it likely won’t reciprocate to your heart either.

 Heart/Commitment Value Systems

 You may have noticed that I didn’t use any examples that portrayed the heart/commitment value system in the above sections.
-The reason for this is because it is so incredibly personal, that external examples are very difficult to quanitify.
+The reason for this is because it is so incredibly personal, that external examples are very difficult to quantify.
 Just know that this is arguably the most ‘volatile’ and potentially ‘deceptive’ value system we can work with, while also having the highest potential ‘rate of return’.
 In investment parlance, this is the system with the highest risk/reward factor.

 The reason for this is because it can be very easy for us to confuse ‘heart/commitment’ for ‘interest/care’.
 Think about it.
 How many things do you truly care about that haven’t manifested any change in your real life?
 At the same time, what would your life look like if you actually went and sowed time or money into those things?